gianni-rosato/svt-av1-psy/README.md

 Manually adjust temporal filtering strength specifically on keyframes.
 Each increment is a 2x increase in temporal filtering strength; a value of 1 is 4x weaker than mainline SVT-AV1's default temporal filter (which would be equivalent to 3 here).
 The default value is 1, which reduces alt-ref temporal filtering strength by 4x on keyframes.

+- `--enable-tf 2`

+Adaptively varies temporal filtering strength based on 64x64 block error.
+This can slightly improve visual fidelity in scenes with fast motion or fine detail.
+Setting this to 2 will override `--tf-strength` and `--kf-tf-strength`, as their values will be automatically determined by the encoder.

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: